seananderson/seananderson.ca/cv-pandoc.md

 2011
 :    Presenting Data and Information.
 Edward Tufte, Seattle, WA, United States.

-2009
-:    Technical Expertise in Stock Assessment: Model Fitting and Interpretation.
-     Dr. C. Needle, chair of the International Council for the Exploration of the Sea working group on methods of fish stock assessment, Dalhousie University.

-2008
-:    Data Analysis.
-Dr. J. Mills Flemming, Department of Mathematics &
-     Statistics, Dalhousie University (audited).

 # Reviews

 Reviewer for Ecology, Conservation Biology, Fish and Fisheries, International